 What Makes The Flex Stand Out?

-- The Flex has a nice balance of comfort and support.
-It features the pressure relief of foam and the support of coils.
+- The Flex has a nice balance of comfort and support that features the pressure relief of foam and the support of coils.

 - It is a great option for most back and side sleepers (although heavier side sleepers may feel that it’s too firm).

 - The mattress is breathable and should be a cooler-sleeping mattress.

 - The GhostBed Flex handles motion transfer well and could be a good option for couples who don’t want to be disturbed by their partner’s movements.

-The GhostBed Flex has a lot to offer.
-While it does cost more than the original mattress, it should be a great investment.
-Most back sleepers, side sleepers, and hot sleepers should find what they need on the Flex.
-However, stomach sleepers or those who want a very firm or very soft mattress might want to look elsewhere.
+The GhostBed Flex has a lot to offer, and while it does cost more than the original mattress, it should be a great investment.
+Most back sleepers, side sleepers, and hot sleepers should find what they need on the Flex, but stomach sleepers or those who want a very firm or very soft mattress might want to look elsewhere.

-The Flex comes with a 101-night sleep trial, 25-year warranty, and free shipping.
-Financing is also available.
+The Flex comes with a 101-night sleep trial, 25-year warranty, and free shipping, and financing is also available.
 You can check for the best savings by checking for any current GhostBed coupons.
 Consumers should take a look through this article multiple times, assess their own needs and preferences, and then make a more informed decision.